Davistown

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Davistown has 24 operational public transport stops offering a mix of ferry and bus services.
 These stops are served by 17 different routes, collectively facilitating 607 weekly passenger trips.
-Transport accessibility is deemed excellent with residents typically situated 150 meters from the nearest stop.
-Predominantly residential, most Davistown residents commute outward; cars remain the primary mode of transport at 97%.
-The average vehicle ownership per dwelling stands at 1.4, surpassing the regional average.
-According to the 2021 Census, a significant 29.2% of residents work from home, potentially influenced by COVID-19 conditions.
+Transport accessibility is rated excellent with residents typically residing 150 meters from the nearest stop.
+As a predominantly residential area, most commuting is outward-bound, with cars being the primary mode of transport at 97%.
+The average vehicle ownership per dwelling is 1.4, exceeding the regional norm.
+According to the 2021 Census, 29.2% of residents work from home, which may be influenced by COVID-19 conditions.

-Across all routes, service frequency averages 86 trips daily, equating to roughly 25 weekly trips per individual stop.
+Service frequency averages 86 trips per day across all routes, translating to approximately 25 weekly trips per individual stop.

 Frequently Asked Questions - Transport